crisco00xd/Lazy_Testers/README.md

 How to use?
-- Run the code in java 8
+- Run the code in java 8 and JUnit 4